superuserdid/ToDoList/README.md

 # ToDoList
 A simple ToDoList application that makes use of an SQLlite database in Android, along with new features of the support library.

-Build instructions:
+Build instructions:</br>
-1. Compile gradle project with minimum SDK version 14 and maximum SDK version 22 and build tools 22.0.1
+1. Compile gradle project with minimum SDK version 14 and maximum SDK version 22 and build tools 22.0.1 </br>
 2. Run the project.

 This project simply allows you to create a ToDo list and manage that todo list through updating and deleting.
 When your ToDo entry